-To assist with both of these objectives, from 1 June 2018 the Victorian Significant Disease Investigation (SDI) program will support sample collection and submission from cases where it is appropriate to consider LSD as a potential differential diagnosis.
+To assist with both of these objectives, the Victorian Significant Disease Investigation (SDI) program supports sample collection and submission from cases where it is appropriate to consider LSD as a potential differential diagnosis.

 - Skin lesions (excision or biopsy) – One sample in saline and a duplicate in formalin,

 - Blood – One each of clotted/serum (red/gold top) tube and EDTA blood tube.

 Submission, documentation and approvals process will be as per usual for a SDI investigation.
 Always discuss the case with your local department veterinary officer before submission.

 If lumpy skin disease is suspected, please call the disease hotline on 1800 675 888 immediately.

 Lumpy skin disease (LSD) is a disease of cattle and buffalo caused by a capripox virus.